l-Braden-l/python-concatenation-starter/exit-ticket.md

 #### What's one advantage of using an f-string to build a string in Python?
 (HINT: Think numeric data!)
-one advantage of using an f-string to build a string in python is when a veriable is a numeric value you can just put it in there.
+one advantage of using an f-string to build a string in python is when a variable is a numeric value you can just put it in there.
 Compared to concatenation where you have to add the str function.